JS-Koning/compphys_project_1/journal.md

     - Discuss working method, match schedules to work together.

 2. Objectives
-    - [ ] Calculate the force on each particle using the Lennard-Jones potential
+    - [x] Calculate the force on each particle using the Lennard-Jones potential
+        - still needs checking whether this is correct with literature, mistakes might be in mass used for example.
-    - [ ] Implement the Euler method for time evolution
+    - [x] Implement the Euler method for time evolution
+        - basic concept is implemented, however lacks basic checking due to time constraints.
+It runs, but might be incorrect.
     - [ ] Implement the periodic boundary condition
+        - hardest part of this week, and did not know where to start.
+Especially since the force changes direction when a particle leaves the box. duplicating boxes seems to be an option, but then we should approach an infinite amount of boxes for the simulation to be correct?
+That seems incorrect.
-    - [ ] Define a function that calculates the total energy of the system
+    - [x] Define a function that calculates the total energy of the system
+        - Still needs mass scaling, see pseudocode comment in the code.
+Would have been better implemented if we started checking our code for simulation errors, however due to boundary conditions failure this was not included.
-    - [ ] Make sure that you commit your code regularly to Gitlab.
+    - [x] Make sure that you commit your code regularly to Gitlab.
 3. Things that need improvement
     - Velocity initial vector needs some improvements, this looks not right.
 Also, it is based on a 3D function.
+    - Simulation is still not finished totally
+    - Overall code "running".
+Currently, it is function after function to tackle the problems, not yet a working running program.
+Still a lot of work in progress thus.
+4. Things that went right
+    - We implemented the code for many particles, not just 2. debugging will be harder in future.
+5. Things that went wrong
+    - Underestimated the time requirement for programming.
+There is so much more to do and improve, although our code has decent functionality, it needs a whole lot more attention to details.
 ## Week 2
 (due 21 February 2021, 23:59)